Get In Touch

 These uneasy fusions rarely work.
 Like Olga Kurylenko and Daniel Craig in this movie, there’s zero chemistry between White and Keys, and their wonkily recorded voices fit together like James Bond and celibacy.
 The track quickly devolves into a screechy high-speed chase of runaway harmonies and crunchy staccato horn blasts.

 Like the master plans of the franchise’s many nemeses, the idea here was strong — it was in the messy, ragged execution where things went up in flames.
 Still, the not so dynamic duo’s music video was nominated for a Grammy, even though White nor Keys chose not to perform the song at any awards ceremonies or indeed on television at all.
-Oh perhaps they just weren‘t asked.
+Oh, perhaps they just weren‘t asked.

 Is the man from BAFTA in tonight?